ouktlab/espnet_asr_extrakit/README.md

 enable_wfst=true
 $ sh setup.sh
 ```
 Note that the script file tries to install the following software and libraries by "sudo apt".
-Please type sudo passward if you do not mind.
+Please type sudo password if you do not mind.
 ```
 sudo apt-get install python3.10-tk libfst-tools chromium-browser
 ```

 Some patch files also need to be applied to the ESPnet source codes.
-If you have not run the setup script yet, move to "exntend/" directory and run it.
+If you have not run the setup script yet, move to "extend/" directory and run it.
 ```
 $ cd extend
 $ sh setup.sh
 $ cd ../
 ```

-The virtual environement for this example needs to be activated.
+The virtual environment for this example needs to be activated.
 ```
 $ . venv/bin/activate
 ```